 Bhutanese food

 Bhutanese food is spicy and delicious.
-The popular food is ‘Ema datshi’ which is rice and spicy chilies topped off with a delicious cheese sauce.
+The popular food is ‘Ema datshi,’ which is rice and spicy chilies topped off with a delicious cheese sauce.
 Similarly ‘Kewa datshi’ is sliced potatoes and cheese – usually with chilies, too.
 You can try ‘shakam paa’ which is dried beef cooked again with chilies and radish.
-You can find momo ‘dumplings’ everywhere in Bhutan.
-They come fried or steamed inside a flour dough with either meat, cheese or vegetables. all restaurants and street food stalls have momos. you can also try ara – a hot, highly alcoholic treat.
+You can find momo, ‘dumplings’, everywhere in Bhutan.
+They come fried or steamed inside a flour dough with either meat, cheese or vegetables. all restaurants and street food stalls have momos.
+You can also try ara – a hot, highly alcoholic treat.
 If these foods don’t appeal to you then try fried fern stalks or a tasty yak curry.
 But continental or Indian cuisines are also available at the restaurants.

-Off the beaten track Bhutan
+Off the beaten track in Bhutan